q-0q/website/public/markdown/ornament.md

 Each room in *Ornament* is a scene, so I had to devise a system that could track, store, and load permanent game events across scene changes.
 Godot makes this easy through its mechanism of Autoloads, which are scenes that are permanently loaded.
 I configured an Autoload scene that listens for these events and stores them in a Dictionary, which can be encoded to a file to act as a save.

 One limitation to this approach is that the outcome of the persistent events must be deterministic.
 This is because when a scene is loaded that contains an already-triggered persistent event, the relevant game object(s) "jump to the end" of the event, giving the impression that they remained in the completed state the whole time the player was in another scene.
-This works fine for simple use-cases like a player breaking a wall or moving an object, but wouldn't work very well if your persistent event was something more dynamic like triggering a physics simulation, for example.
+This works fine for simple use cases like a player breaking a wall or moving an object but wouldn't work very well if your persistent event was something more dynamic like triggering a physics simulation, for example.

 ::video{id=https://osgho0ft4qfkeusc.public.blob.vercel-storage.com/ornament-acid.mp4}